KL-DL-ML/federated-learning-autoencoder-anomaly-detection/README.md

-# Federated Deep Learning for Anomaly Detection in Multivariate Time Series Data
+# Federated Deep Learning for Anomaly Detection
 Follow the below steps to setup and use the application.

 ## Installation